sunshine69/static-webserver-with-auth/README.md

 The url will be http://localhost:8080/www/

-Generate a valid jwt token go to https://jwt.io/ and geenrate one, use the secrets is the one you set when run the program.
+Generate a valid jwt token go to https://jwt.io/ and generate one, use the secrets is the one you set when run the program.

 Use it in curl command like this